-To be effective the policy must be communicated to staff and Elected Members to ensure that staff are aware that the problem is recognised and that excessive stress is not only seen as a personal problem.
+To be effective the policy must be communicated to staff and elected members to ensure that staff are aware that the problem is recognised and that excessive stress is not only seen as a personal problem.
 Communication of the policy and what it means in terms of effective working practices will take place through a range of methods, as appropriate to individual responsibilities and needs e.g. directed training programmes, short seminars, tutorials, leaflets and articles.

-Senior Managers will be familiar with programmes designed to enable them to implement and adhere to the policy procedures.
+Managers will be involved in training programmes designed to enable them to implement and adhere to the policy procedures as noted in the Management Guidelines.